anantacloud/Axio-Docs/docs/organization/create-environment-ui.md

     </div>

     <p>
-        Ensure that you have permission to create Workspaces and that a Project already exists.
+       Ensure that you have permission to create Environments and that a Workspace already exists.
     </p>

 </div>